cswartzvi/hamilton/docs/integrations/ibis/index.md

 ![](ibis_udf.png)

-##  Ibis + Hamilton - a natural pairing
+##  Ibis + Apache Hamilton - a natural pairing
-- **What works in dev works in prod**: Ibis and Hamilton allows you to write and structure code data transformations portable across backends for small and big data alike.
+- **What works in dev works in prod**: Ibis and Apache Hamilton allows you to write and structure code data transformations portable across backends for small and big data alike.
 The two being lightweight libraries, installing dependencies on remote workers is fast and you're unlikely to ever encounter dependency conflicts.
 - **Maintainable and testable code**: Modular functions facilitates writing high quality code and promotes reusability, compounding your engineering efforts.
 It becomes easier for new users to contribute to a dataflow and pull requests are merged faster.
-- **Greater visibility**: With Hamilton and Ibis, you have incredible visualizations directly derived from your code.
+- **Greater visibility**: With Apache Hamilton and Ibis, you have incredible visualizations directly derived from your code.
 This is a superpower for documentation, allowing users to make sense of a dataflow, and also reason about changes.